esp-rs/book/src/application-development/alloc.md

 ## PSRAM

 Our chips have a few hundred kilobytes of internal RAM, which could be insufficient for some applications.
 The ESP32, ESP32-S2, and ESP32-S3 have the ability to use virtual addresses for external PSRAM (Psuedostatic RAM) memory.
 The external memory is usable is the same way as internal data RAM, with certain restrictions.
+The biggest restriction is that the atomic instructions do not work correctly when the memory they access is located in PSRAM.
+This means that the allocator must not be used to allocate `Atomic*` types - either directly or indirectly.
 ESP32 restrictions can be found [here].

 ### Allocator Considerations